From family tradition to export industry: Georgian wine hits the tables of Europe

 More than 50% of Georgia’s labour force is employed in agriculture.
 Small-scale farmers who grow grapes for sale are a crucial element of the wine industry, but they will not reap as many benefits from the new treaty as winemakers.

 Qvevris are placed underground, to regulate the temperature throughout the seasons.
 They’re stored for a minimum of one year, and a good one can store wine for a century.
 The method was recently added to UNESCO’s list of intangible cultural heritage.

 This is the first year Imzar Vasadze has produced qvevri wine to sell commercially.
 Although he says he wanted to sell his wine outside Georgia before the deal was signed, he acknowledged it makes it easier for people like him who are just starting out to gain a foothold in the market.

 Vasadze says larger Georgian producers do not always use qvevri technology, but that the EU is a niche market for qvevri wines.
 While Russia is a big market for Georgian wine, Vasadze says they still prefer factory-produced wine where the focus remains on quantity over quality.

 Georgia remains a noticeably poor country that is struggling to develop.
 Nearly 15% of the country lives in poverty, according to 2013 World Bank figures.
 Data compiled by the Legatum Institute’s 2014 Prosperity Index shows that only just over half of Georgians believe they have adequate access to food and shelter while unemployment lingers close to 15%.

 Both viticulture and wine tourism hold great potential to help pull the country out of poverty and inject much-needed growth into the economy.

-This story was commissioned in October 2014 by Newsfixed Insight, which was acquired by Paydesk.
+This story was commissioned in October 2014 by Newsfixed Insight, which has since been acquired by Paydesk.